aaadam3042/Halal-Food-Sydney-App/README.md

 Python/Javascript web application providing a directory/portal for zakaat and charity organisations located in Australia, highlighting key features of the charities

 ## Technology
-This project is built on top of React(TypeScript), Flask and mySQL.
+This project is built on top of React(TypeScript), Flask and Postgresql.
 Additionally MaterialUI is used for React components

+---

 ## To contribute:
 ### Frontend: